nhlong1512/keda-aca-queue-scalers-demo/README.md

 - Validates the expected number of messages have been processed via query to [Log Analytics Workspace][law]
 - Destroy the resouce group where all resources were provisioned

+## Required

+If you wish to fork and use this repository, you need a secret called **AZURE_CREDENTIALS** with the credentials for a [Service Principal][sp] that will have access to an Azure subscription to deploy the solution, it will require at least Collaborator at the subscription level and will need to be able to create [Managed Identities][msi].

+You will also need to update the **SUBSCRIPTIONID** environment variable in the workflow to match the Azure subscription.

 [acr]: https://learn.microsoft.com/en-us/azure/container-registry/
 [aca]: https://learn.microsoft.com/en-us/azure/container-apps/
 [mcr]: https://mcr.microsoft.com/